-- 3. Have the school's written emergency plans (i.e., fire drills, evacuation, lockdown) been modified to reflect and facilitate social distancing? - Addendums have been added to written emergency plans to provide guidance surrounding social distancing during required emergency drills. - 4.
-Describe any changes to time management and schedules of facility usage which are planned to reduce congestion and promote social distancing: - Staff arrival and departure times will be staggered to reduce congestion at entrances and in hallways.
-Nonessential visitors are no longer granted access to the facility. - 5.
-Will doors which do not have automatic closure mechanisms and/or are not fire-rated be maintained in an open position to increase air flow? - Non fire doors may be kept in an open position to increase air flow given available staff to provide appropriate supervision. - 6.
-Has your school installed plastic separators or other dividers?
-If so, please describe: - A plastic separator will be installed in the front office to provide a barrier between staff and the administrative assistant. - 7.
-Describe your determination regarding the adequacy of hand-washing facilities.
+3. Have the school's written emergency plans (i.e., fire drills, evacuation, lockdown) been modified to reflect and facilitate social distancing?

+\Addendums have been added to written emergency plans to provide guidance surrounding social distancing during required emergency drills.

+4. Describe any changes to time management and schedules of facility usage which are planned to reduce congestion and promote social distancing:

+\Staff arrival and departure times will be staggered to reduce congestion at entrances and in hallways.
+Nonessential visitors are no longer granted access to the facility.

+5. Will doors which do not have automatic closure mechanisms and/or are not fire-rated be maintained in an open position to increase air flow?

+\Non fire doors may be kept in an open position to increase air flow given available staff to provide appropriate supervision.

+6. Has your school installed plastic separators or other dividers?
+If so, please describe:

+N/A

+7. Describe your determination regarding the adequacy of hand-washing facilities.
 Have added additional sinks and/or mobile handwashing facilities?
-If so, please describe: - The building has multiple restrooms on two floors all of which have full sinks for hand washing. - 8.
-Have you installed any hand sanitizer dispensers?
-If so, where and are those dispensers in compliance with all applicable fire codes? - Hand sanitizing stations have been set up throughout the building with appropriate signage to encourage frequent use.
+If so, please describe:

+\The building has multiple restrooms on two floors all of which have full sinks for hand washing.

+8. Have you installed any hand sanitizer dispensers?
+If so, where and are those dispensers in compliance with all applicable fire codes?

+\Hand sanitizing stations have been set up throughout the building with appropriate signage to encourage frequent use.